SongHaven Farm

 How Does Our CSA Work?

 Through our online Local Harvest storefront your payment into our CSA will be a credit that can be treated like a piggy bank.
 Local Harvest calls it a “Cash Account.”
-Every week you will choose what you want in your share for your fully customizable share or you can choose a traditional share (farmer packed box of 7-10 items) and use your cash account to pay for them.
+Every week you will choose what you want in your fully customizable share and use your cash account to pay for them.

-In addition to vegetables you will have the option to add on items like flower bouquets, jams, jellies, pickles, and eggs.
+In addition to vegetables you will have the option to purchase value-added items like flower bouquets, fermented foods, canned goods, tea and eggs.

 Can I put my box on hold?